Hatchery News

 |

-Steelhead, unlike the salmon, usually
+unlike the salmon, usually

 return in the Spring months of January through March.
 Also, unlike the

 salmon, Steelhead do not necessarily die after spawning.
-They may return
+They may

 to spawn several subsequent years.
-Rowdy Creek Fish Hatchery raises over
+Rowdy Creek Fish Hatchery raises

 100,000 Steelhead each year.
-While the majority of returning fish are either
+While the majority of returning fish are

 native fish or

-"Rowdy Creek" fish, occasionally fish from other areas will migrate
+"Rowdy Creek" fish, occasionally fish from

 into Rowdy Creek.
-When a returning adult fish has no visible clip-markings,
+When a returning adult fish has no visible

 the scale-sample when viewed under a microscope, can determine whether